 TIPS FOR MAKING GLAZED COOKIES –

 - Feel free to make the cookies slightly smaller, if that’s how you like them.

 - The chocolate glaze will not harden too much, so don’t expect it to look like the sugar glaze.This might be a concern for you if you live in a warm country.

 - When using muffin papers, cut the extra part with a pair of scissors as soon as the cookies are cool enough to handle.
 Do not wait for them to completely cool down because it’s better to apply the glaze when the cookies are still warm.

 Since we’re in Frankfurt, I like having these treats with warm apple wine.
 But that’s only when we go to the Christmas market. 🙂

 At home, I love having them with a cup of tea or a glass of red wine.
 YUM!

 FOR OTHER CHRISTMAS RECIPES, CHECK OUT THESE POSTS –

-OR IF YOU’RE LOOKING FOR MORE GERMAN RECIPES, CHECK OUT MY OTHER POSTS –
+OR IF YOU’RE LOOKING FOR MORE GERMAN TREATS, CHECK OUT 10+ German Recipes You Must Try

 VIDEO ON HOW TO MAKE GERMAN FLOURLESS CHRISTMAS COOKIES